condeo/codingChallenge/readme.md

+A- To load csv data into MySQL Database, type
+#$python manage.py load_csv
+B- To generate and print the report from database records into the shell screen, type
+#$python manage.py gen_reports
+C- To run test cases, type
+#$python manage.py test

- 0 please create your virtual environment using requirements.txt and activate your virtual environment 1- create a MySQL database named:CodingChallenge_dev_db 2- add your database credentials in settings.py at line 87,88 ("USER": "your_db_name", "PASSWORD": "your_db_pass") 3- python manage.py migrate.
+ 0 please create your virtual environment using requirements.txt and activate your virtual environment
+    in my case, the virtualEnvironment created was called codingChallenge 1- create a MySQL database named:CodingChallenge_dev_db 2- add your database credentials in settings.py at line 87,88 ("USER": "your_db_name", "PASSWORD": "your_db_pass") 3- python manage.py migrate.
 If that doesn't work, do python manage.py migrate shop_workflow